gangelop/ipeecheck/README.md

 The following variables need to be set to enable desktop notifications.

-* **ENABLE_DESKTOP_NOTIFICATION** = While true: enable receipt of desktop notifications when IP changes.
-While false: desktop notification is disabled
+* **LOCAL_DESKTOP_NOTIFICATION** = Default is `false`.
+Set to `true` to enable notifications on the local machine.

-* **REMOTE_DESKTOP_NOTIFICATION** = Requires desktop notification to be anabled.
-When true: sends desktop notification to remote machine.
-When false: sends desktop notification to local machine.
+* **REMOTE_DESKTOP_NOTIFICATION** = Default is `false`.
+Set to `true` to send notifications to a remote machine.
 Feature requires SSH daemon to be enabled on target machine, with target machine setup to accept key-based login from host machine.
+If you schedule this with cron, the secret-key needs to be passwordless.

 * **REMOTE_NOTIFICATION_IP** = IP address of remote target machine